DonaldKellett/Fortran-95-Examples/bfInterpreter/README.md

 Note that this is a **dumb**/**naïve** implementation - it is **not** optimized in *any* manner with regards to performance, nor was it intended to be optimized in any way in the first place.
 Therefore, this interpreter is **not** recommended for use in production environments where performance is critical.

+### Error Handling

+This implementation does **not** include any error handling - it assumes that every program passed in is valid.
+Invalid programs such as those containing syntax errors (i.e. unmatched square brackets) or those causing the memory pointer to go out of bounds will yield **undefined** behavior (most likely a segfault).
+Programs containing infinite loops would of course fail to terminate as one would expect.

 ## Guarantee of correctness of program